divio/divio-cloud-docs/how-to/quickstart-gatsby.rst

 .. meta::
    :description:
        The quickest way to get started with Gatsby on Divio.
-This guide shows you how to use the Gatsby Divio quickstart repository to deploy a Twelve-factor Gatsby project including with Docker.
+This guide shows you how to use the Gatsby Divio quickstart repository to create a Twelve-factor Gatsby project with Docker.
    :keywords: Docker, Gatsby

 .. _quickstart-gatsby:

-How to deploy a Gatsby project with our quickstart repository
+How to create a Gatsby project with our quickstart repository
 =========================================================================

 The `Gatsby Divio quickstart <https://github.com/divio/gatsby-divio-quickstart>`_ repository is a template that gives